No. 7 Gamecocks hold off Alabama 75-63 at SEC Tournament

+For most of Cooke’s two seasons, the seventh-ranked Gamecocks have been the Southeastern Conference’s dominant program.
+Last Sunday, though, it was No. 2 Texas A&M that claimed the regular season title after a showdown victory over South Carolina.
+It’s the Aggies who came to the league tournament a clear-cut favorite.

+“Right now, we’re experiencing something new,” Cooke said.
+“We’re underdogs.
+No one likes that.”

-GREENVILLE, S.C.
-(AP) — Zia Cooke scored 22 points, Aliyah Boston had 16 points and 13 rebounds, and No. 7 South Carolina withstood a late charge Alabama for a 75-63 victory at the SEC Tournament on Friday night.
+Cooke scored 22 points, Aliyah Boston had 16 points and 13 rebounds, and No. 7 South Carolina withstood a late charge by Alabama for a 75-63 victory Friday night.

-The Gamecocks (20-4) led by 27 points halfway through the second quarter but saw most of that margin disappear down the stretch after Ariyah Copeland drew the Crimson Tide (16-9) within 66-59 with 5:07 to go.
+The Gamecocks (20-4) led by 27 halfway through the second quarter but saw most of that margin disappear down the stretch after Ariyah Copeland drew the Crimson Tide (16-9) within 66-59 with 5:07 to go.

 But Destanni Henderson followed with her third 3-pointer and Cooke added a bucket to build back the double-digit edge as South Carolina advanced to the tournament semifinals for the sixth time in seven years.

+Cooke says there’s an upside to being outside the spotlight, and she believes the Gamecocks have embraced that this week.

+“While they’re asleep, you get a chance to wake them up,” she said.
+“That’s definitely our plans right now, wake the world up and let them know who we are.”

-They’ll play either No. 14 Tennessee or Mississippi on Saturday night for a spot in Sunday’s championship game.
+South Carolina will play either No. 14 Tennessee or Mississippi on Saturday night for a spot in Sunday’s championship game.

+“At this time of year, whether we play Ole Miss or whether we play Tennessee, we’ve just got to make more plays,” South Carolina coach Dawn Staley said.

-South Carolina was running Alabama out of the building with a 12-0 start and eventually leading 39-12 before Alabama’s steady surge nearly caught the Gamecocks napping.
+South Carolina was running Alabama out of the building with a 12-0 start and led 39-12 before the Crimson Tide’s steady surge nearly caught the Gamecocks napping.
 Still, they finished things off for their 19th straight win over Alabama — including three this season.

-South Carolina coach Dawn Staley vowed her team, which faded in the third quarter of a 66-57 loss to No. 2 Texas A&M that cost it the SEC regular-season title this past Sunday, would show off an improved, efficient offense at the league tournament.
+Staley vowed her team, which faded in the third quarter of the 66-57 loss to Texas A&M, would show off an improved, efficient offense at the league tournament.

 The Gamecocks paid attention — at least for 15 minutes.
 They hit five of their first six shots and led 39-12 after Henderson’s 3-pointer with 4:44 to go before the half.

-Boston, the Gamecocks’ sure-handed pivot point down low, touched the ball early and often while Cooke flashed her speed and spin moves on several buckets.

-Point guard Henderson, who takes her miscues as hard as anyone on the team, stepped into shot after shot and finished with 10 points by the break.

 They wouldn’t be the Gamecocks, though, without an offensive drought.
 That showed up the final four minutes before halftime as they missed their final five field goals and Alabama closed with a 14-3 burst to cut things to 42-26 at the break.
+The Crimson Tide kept closing into the final quarter.

+“I’d rather be at this point of not playing our best and living to play another day,” Staley said.

 Jordan Lewis scored 25 points, 17 coming in the third and fourth quarters, to lead Alabama.
 Copeland, who had 22 points and 10 boards in an 82-74 win over Missouri here Thursday night, added 17 points.